ChocZeChoc/Recipe/pages/Recipe.md

 			- Common name for #kaphrao is Holy basil, used more often.
 			- And for #horapha common name is Thai basil
 			- For baking try to use kosher salt if possible
-			- 1/4 tsp Citric acid powder = 1 Tbsp lim
+			- 1/4 tsp Citric acid powder = 1 Tbsp lemon juice
 		- [[Unit]]
 			- All units are measured in Metric scale
 			- Tablespoon = Tbsp